top of page

 Timeline: Summer

-An internship with SFUSD is a paid opportunity for high school students to expand their learning outside of the classroom and explore careers in an hands-on environment.
+SFUSD provides paid internships to high school students—providing them a chance to expand their learning beyond the classroom and explore careers in a hands-on environment.

 Timeline: Summer

-The City and County of San Francisco offers various internships and summer programs for high school students through several departments and programs (Airport, City Attorney, Department of Children, Youth and Their Families, Department of Elections, District Attorney, General Services Administration, Office of Economic Workforce Development, Public Utilities Commission, Opportunities for All [San Francisco Students Only], and Public Works).
+The City and County of San Francisco offers various internships and summer programs for high school students through several departments and programs, including:

 Cold Outreach Strategy for High School Internships